Vicky André is a French surface designer who lives and works in Montreal, Canada.

 I like paradox and contradiction.

-I like the constraint and the obligation.
+I like constraint and obligation.

-I like the strength and the minimalism of the color black.
+And I like the strength and the minimalism of the color black.

-Today a teacher in textile design, Vicky André combines several activities: her blog Collectif Textile, created in 2012 with her friends and associates to promote contemporary textile creation; and her print design studio called ct • studio.
+Now teaching textile design, Vicky André combines several activities: her blog Collectif Textile, created in 2012 with her friends and associates to promote contemporary textile creation; and her print design studio called ct • studio.